Loaded Chili Mac and Cheese

 - Sour cream and green onions for garnish optional

 Heat garlic, onion and ground beef in a large skillet.
-You don't need to add any oil, the meat will have some natural oils of its own.
+You don't need to add any oil, since the meat will have some natural fats of its own.
 Cook until the meat is browned, about 3-5 minutes, crumbling as you cook.

 Remove from heat.
 Stir in cheese and stir until well combined.
 The cheese should melt into the mixture.